Interests and experiences

 This time I will do a 7 meter dish.
 My oldest dish was 5 meter, the last one was 8 meter.
 The 5 meter dish was very easy to handle and construct, the 8 meter was a lot more to handle!
 Both the construction and especially the mount needed for it.
 So, this time 7 meter is the solution :)

 When doing parabolic dishes in this size, the biggest job is not the dish itself (although this is also a monumental task) but rather the mount (Az/El) and the general tower construction.
-The forces on the dish in a severe storm can be extreme so clever design and carefull planning is needed.
+The forces on the dish in a severe storm can be extreme so clever design and careful planning is needed.

 For the mount and azimuth/elevation I will be using "Slewing drives".
 These have gained more and more popularity within the EME community, they are readily available (from China) and the prices are pretty fair.
 The forces they can stand (according to their datasheets) are pretty impressive.
 More on this later on.